HomerusJa/mail-rememberer/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Notes on how to set everything up can be found in the [setup](#setup) section.

+If you have any questions, feel free to open an issue or a discussion; I don't really have a preference in that regard.

+Please **always** create an issue before starting to work on a pull request.
+This way, we can discuss the changes and make sure that they are appropriate for the project **before** you put in the time.
+When starting with open source, I made that error, so don't be like me (-:

 ## 📄 License

 This project is licensed under the MIT License.